Elie-Bordron/SQuIRE_usage/clean/README.md

 ## Input

-- arguments.sh (must be given from the command line)
+- arguments.sh (must be given from the command line.)
 - table_col_0.txt (the custom-made repeatmasker file. make sure that the columns are the same as in a repeatmasker file.)